 - increasing the number of household value-added products

-Both the rural household support and cooperative capacity-building components provide support to communities at risk, allowing them to lessen food insecurity, economic loss and impoverishment by
+Both the rural household support and cooperative capacity-building components provided support to communities at risk, allowing them to lessen food insecurity, economic loss, and impoverishment by

 - strengthening household agriculture production